hart-lab/GRAPE/README.md

 - fc_exp: expected fold change predicted by the regression model for the gene. (single-gene coefficient beta)

 ### 3. `modecenter_meanfc_<prefix>.txt`
-Contains the **mode-centered mean fold-change values** used as input to regression.
+Contains the **mode-centered mean fold-change values** used as input for regression analysis.
 - GENE: all genes and gene pairs.
 - meanFC: gene-level fold-change, averaged across all replicates.
 This value is mode-centered based on the method specified by the user.
 By default, the mode is calculated from the full FC distribution.
 If a `--nonessential-gene-file` is provided, the mode is calculated from the fold-change distribution of non-essential genes.